Smoke Dawg

-Jahvante Jahqwane Sheldon Smart (November 18, 1996 – June 30, 2018), known professionally as Smoke Dawg, was a Canadian rapper, singer and songwriter from Toronto, Ontario.
-Smoke Dawg was a part of hip hop collective Halal Gang alongside Mustafa the Poet, Puffy L'z, Safe, and Mo-G who come together with the Prime Boys to make the supergroup Full Circle.
+Jahvante Jahqwane Sheldon Smart (November 18, 1996 – June 30, 2018), known professionally as Smoke Dawg, was a Canadian rapper from Toronto, Ontario.
+He was a part of hip hop collective Halal Gang alongside Mustafa the Poet, Puffy L'z, Safe, and Mo-G who come together with the Prime Boys to make the supergroup Full Circle.
 His debut and only studio album Struggle Before Glory was released posthumously in 2018.

 Career

 Beginnings: 2012–2014

 Smart began rapping at the age of 16 in 2012.
 He gained recognition in 2014 with the release of "Still" featuring Halal Gang member MoG, released on October 4, 2014.
 It gained over 1 million views within a month of release.
 This was two days before close friend Ano died.
 Mo-G and Smoke Dawg uploaded the song "Still" to YouTube in January 2015.
 In it, the two rappers and their friends rap, dance, and laugh in shadowy parking lots, fluorescent-lit apartment corridors, and an empty studio.
 Although the initial upload was deleted, its re-upload amassed over 4 million views within a year of being online.